hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * You could squeeze a bit more by having larger RAM, but you tend to then run against vCPU limits and your customers might feel less happy whereas your savings are minimal
 * Reserve some cores (1C +5% of all) and some RAM (4GiB + 4% of all) for the host
-* Turn on hyperthreading if it's secure on your CPU, it add ~20% CPU power
+* Turn on hyperthreading if it's secure on your CPU, it adds ~20% CPU capacity
     - Lower max. over-subscription ratio from 5/Core to 3/Thread then

 #### Sizing: Control Nodes
 * Avoid these to hit their limits
-    - Especially rabbitmq and also database are needed and must not be starved no resources
+    - Especially rabbitmq and also database are needed and must not be starved for resources
 * If you run OpenSearch, this alone adds ~32GiB RAM, 4 core requirement (even for smaller clouds)
 * Assume 32GiB for small clouds, double for larger ones (plus OpenSearch)
 * 16 cores is enough, more for large environments (plus OpenSearch)
 * Ensure sufficient and fast storage (database): NVMe (RAID-1)
-* k3s also adds 4GiB RAM, 2 cores plus the requirements needed by workloads running on k3s
+* k3s also adds 4GiB RAM, 2 cores plus the requirements of workloads running on k3s

 #### Sizing: Network Nodes
 * Need to deal with lots of flows